TandyN/compare-databases/README.md

 # compare-databases

-> This program is designed to generate a report on any missing, corrupted, and/or new records comparing an old Postgres 13 database to new one.
+> This program is designed to generate a report on any missing, corrupted, and/or new records comparing an old Postgres 13 database to a new one.

 ## Scenario